AnilkumarDave/pw_analyzer/README.md

 📜 Disclaimer

-This project was built as an extra-curricular MSc project.
-It is intended for educational, research, and password security awareness purposes only.
-Not intended for malicious use.
+This project is intended for educational and demonstration purposes only.
+It should not be used as a sole basis for password security decisions or as a substitute for organisational security policies and guidance.

 ✨ Author